 Air filter for the engine

 The air filter for your engine controls the flow of air into the engine and keeps any dirt and general muck from affecting the performance.
 You can improve your fuel efficiency, lower your emissions, and extend the life of your engine by ensuring that your air filter is flowing properly.
+You can improve the airflow by getting a cold air intake kit.
 If your air filter looks dirty, then it probably needs replacing.
 Check your owner’s handbook for instructions and how often it needs to be replaced, as this can be done easily at home.

 Engine oil and oil filter